 A little colour goes a long way.
 Lockers are small spaces, so visual complexity can be quite overwhelming by too many colours and patterns.
 Focus on the use of just a few tones.
 Consider neutral colours for tiles, lockers, and fixtures.
 The colour scheme of your locker room should match your brand.
 You might need to custom order colours before you purchase them.
 You can also get pre-made colour options for lockers.

 Before investing in lockers, get to know the demographics of your client base and identify what people will need to store inside those lockers.
 If your clients are located near downtown, then they might require full length hanging space for suits, jackets, and pants, etc. If your facility is located near the university, then you would require a standard size locker for safe storage.
 In some fitness facilities, the customers usually arrive casually dressed at the gym.
 For these people, lockers outside locker rooms are suitable.
 The facility should have a mixture of locker sizes based on demographic analysis.

 You might also want to consider the number of members who will be using your facility.
-You should have enough lockers, but don’t sacrifice the size of the locker each person gets if they require larger ones.
+It’s crucial to have enough lockers, without sacrificing on the size of the locker each person gets.
 You will also want to avoid cramming lockers and ruining the locker room layout.

 5. Locker Room Seating

 Seating allows your guests to have a place to tie their shoes, wait for their turn for the shower, etc. You might want to match the seating with the material and colour of your lockers.
 Your locker room seating will add comfort and functionality to your locker room.

 If you’re adding bathrooms and showers into your locker room, consider installing durable materials that also offer visitors privacy and cleanliness.
 You can also opt for curtains or a door for privacy during showers, and hooks and benches to allow guests to place their clothing.